Azure-Samples/ms-identity-android-native/README.md

 1. Click the `Add an app` button inside the *Converged Apps* section.

 2. Name your app and select `Create`.
+    - Do not check `Let us help you get started.
     - After the app is created, you'll land on your app management page.

 3. Click `Add Platform`, then select `Native Application`.